-At Maskell + Associates we have two visual field analysers on site.
+At Maskell + Josephson we have two visual field analysers on site.

 A visual fields analyser can be used to measure both the size and sensitivity of your visual field (the area which you can see).